DV

 ETF Comparison

-A head-to-head comparison of Vanguard Information Technology ETF and Vanguard S&P 500 ETF covering yield, cost, risk, and income potential.
+A head-to-head of Vanguard's Information Technology ETF and its S&P 500 ETF covering sector tilt, cost, and why holding both doubles tech.

 Visual comparison